-Stress is linked to suppressing the immune system which will affect the general functions in the body which can lead to gum disease.
+Stress is linked to suppressing the immune system which will affect the general functions of the body and can lead to gum disease.

 How do you treat gingivitis?

 - The cure starts within you.
 Always make to brush your teeth at least twice a day, in the morning and at night.
-Be smart in choosing toothbrush as their textures could differ.
+Be smart in choosing toothbrushes as their textures could differ.

-- Soft bristled toothbrush is highly recommended.
+- A soft-bristled toothbrush is highly recommended.
 When brushing your teeth, don’t scrub too hard as it will irritate the swollen gums and may cause bleeding.